OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 10. shall support parameterized OAuth 2.0 resource scope _consent_ as defined in clause 6.3.1 [OIDF FAPI WG Lodging Intent Pattern][LIWP]
 11. may support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA]
 12. shall support [Financial-grade API: Client Initiated Backchannel Authentication Profile][FAPI-CIBA] if supporting scope _payments_
-13. shall support refresh tokens
+13. shall support refresh tokens issued with an expiry time defined with the same value as Consent Object
 14. shall issue access tokens with an expiry no greater than 900 seconds and no less than 300 seconds

 #### ID Token as detached signature